YashAgrawal19/person_car_detection/README.md

 As the dataset is in coco format. we have to convert that dataset in text file as yolo use txt files for labels.
 COCO_to_YOLO_format.ipynb   is the file use to convert it into yolo format.

-The Original dataset is in josn file which contain 4 keywords
+The Original dataset is in json file which contain 4 keywords
   1. images
   2. annotations
   3. categories